Unraveling the topology of dissipative quantum systems: Localized collapse

 i.e., the jumptime phase is invariant under the translation-invariant generalization of the collapse model.
 It is clear that this immutability also holds for similar translation-invariant generalizations of, e.g., $\hat{L}_{\rm cc}'$ or the sublattice projections $\hat{L}_A$ and $\hat{L}_B$, respectively.

 Given $\bra{p} \rho_{n}^{(A)} \ket{p} = a/h$, we derive from (\ref{Eq:translation-invariant_jumptime_evolution}) the average displacement

-i.e., with (\ref{Eq:invariant_jumptime_phase}), we find that the transport under general localized collapse remains controlled by the jumptime phase~(\ref{Eq:jumptime_scalar}), i.e., by the winding about the dark Hamiltonians.
+that is, with (\ref{Eq:invariant_jumptime_phase}), we find that the transport under general localized collapse remains controlled by the jumptime phase~(\ref{Eq:jumptime_scalar}), i.e., by the winding about the dark Hamiltonians.
 (Analogously, the jumptime phase remains vanishing for localized versions of the sublattice projections.)
-In Fig.~\ref{Fig:topological_transport} we numerically confirm this for the SSH model with local collapse (\ref{Eq:local_collapse_operator}) for the first $4$ jump counts.
+In Fig.~\ref{Fig:topological_transport} we numerically confirm this for the SSH model with local collapse (\ref{Eq:local_collapse_operator}) for the first four jump counts.
 We also numerically verified it for $\hat{L}_j = \frac{1}{2} (\ket{j}\bra{j} + \ket{j+1}\bra{j+1}) \otimes \ket{A}\bra{B}$ (not displayed).

-We conclude this section with two remarks: (i) For local collapse, the steady state of (\ref{Eq:Lindblad_master_equation}) has been shown, for $h_z(p) = {\rm const}$, to reflect the topological transport behavior \cite{Kastoryano2019topological}.
-While we conjecture that this also holds for other $G(q) \neq \delta(q)$, the jumptime evolution features the topology at any stage of the evolution, and also includes the collective collapse $G(q) = \delta(q)$. (ii) In the case of more general collapse models, e.g., with momentum-dependent intracell component, we must expect that the set of dark Hamiltonians becomes itself momentum-dependent.
-In such a case, the jumptime phase (\ref{Eq:jumptime_scalar}) will be a functional of all momentum-dependent objects that characterize the dissipative/monitored system, calling for a correspondingly generalized geometric treatment.
+We conclude this section with two remarks: (i) For a model with the local collapse (\ref{Eq:local_collapse_operator}), and $h_z(p) = {\rm const}$, the steady-state transport of (\ref{Eq:Lindblad_master_equation}) has been shown \cite{Kastoryano2019topological} to demonstrate the topological switching, similar to our findings for the jumptime evolution.
+We further conjecture that this steady-state feature may also hold for other $G(q) \neq \delta(q)$.
+However, there is an important distinction between the steady-state transport and the jumptime transport: The jumptime dynamics reflects the topology at any stage of the evolution (given a homogeneous momentum distribution), and it also includes the collective collapse $G(q) = \delta(q)$. (ii) In the case of more general collapse models, e.g., with momentum-dependent jump operators $\hat{L}_j(p)$, we must expect that the set of dark Hamiltonians and the invariant intracell state become momentum-dependent.
+In such a case, the associated jumptime propagator and jumptime phase will account for the momentum dependencies of both the Hamiltonian and the jump operators, calling for a correspondingly generalized geometric underpinning.